OGgroup/FitterResponseMap/README.md

 cmake . -Bbuild -DCMAKE_INSTALL_PREFIX=~/.local
 cmake --build build --target install
 ```
+or into any other path.
+An example would be to link to local in the
+local directory from wmutils.

 ## Usage
 The core utilities do not need to know about the underlying datastructure,